Email Copywriting is the backbone of your email marketing campaign.

 For example, you can wish them if there is a holiday, festival or their birthday.

-You can also connect with them on some incidents that they must have been gone through.
+You can also connect with them about some incidents that they must have gone through.

 You can also try to be more permission-oriented.
 Reduce the number of automated emails or autoresponders sent from your side.